PARISH LIFE MINISTRIES

 High School Exam Care Packages

 Exams can be a stressful time in a students education.
 Our hope is to provide support during that time.
 In May, close to the exam schedule, parishioners donate goods such as snacks or school supplies that are then put into a care package.
 Parishioners then sign up to deliver these to the students.
 It is an easy and quick way to help another in the Body of Christ.
-Find out more or sign up HERE.
+Find out more HERE.

 Mary’s Mantle Consecration